Q. How will Comfort Lining Work for me?

-A. There is absolutely no zinc used in our denture adhesive.
-Our product works by suction created with saliva from the mouth.
+A. There is absolutely NO zinc used in our denture adhesive.

-Q. What is EVA and is it toxic to me?
+Q. What are the Active Ingredients?
+What is EVA and is it toxic to me?

 Q. Why do I have to heat a thermoplastic denture adhesive for it to work?

-A. Heat activates the thermoplastic to become pliable and cold firms the thermoplastic.
+A. Heat activates the thermoplastic molecules to become pliable and cold firms the thermoplastic.

-Q. How does the thermoplastic denture adhesive hold my dentures in place?
+Q. How will the thermoplastic denture adhesive secure my dentures?

 A. It’s simple – thermoplastic denture adhesive and the saliva in your mouth will create the suction needed to secure your dentures.
 If you have a dry mouth, you may need to wet your mouth for the first hour after applying our product.

 Q. Will the thermoplastic denture adhesive eliminate sore spots?

 A. Yes, the thermoplastic denture adhesive will act as a shock absorbent between the dentures and your gums by creating a cushion layer to protect your gums from the hard rough denture.